 Disney challenged him to prove his point.

 Day took his camera, his backpack and his friend Lester Hill to the Mt.
-Katahdin region and spent months shooting more than a thousand photos of Bambi country.
+Katahdin region.
+They then spent months shooting more than a thousand photos of Bambi country.

 Jake Day shot trees glittering with ice, snowy beaver dams and trees charred by fire.
 He photographed the details of the forest floor: the lichen, leaves, ferns, pools, rotting logs, pitcher plants, autumn leaves, a bear cub’s footprints in the mud.
 He shot at all hours of the day – sometimes at 4 a.m.

 Day and Hill studied the script for Bambi in their tent at night to decide what to shoot the next day.
 What kind of log should Bambi trip over?
 What was the right setting for Thumper?

 Jake Day and the white-tailed deer prevailed.
 He helped arrange for two four-month-old Maine fawns to model Bambi and his sweetheart Faline.
 The fawns took a four-day train ride from Maine to Hollywood.

 The Disney artists didn't know how to draw deer, and were given special instruction by an animal anatomist.
 For nine months they sat in a circle around the real Bambi and Faline and sketched them as they lost their spots and grew into adulthood.
 A few of the drawings became deer fodder.

 Disney was particular about the movie’s images.
 The artists drew 2 million drawings for the film.
 Only 400,000 were used.
 When an artist heard Disney coming down the hallway to nitpick their work, he used code words to warn the others: “Man is in the forest.”